 With respect to alcohol and substance use treatment research, he has used individual motivational interventions with adolescents who presented to the Emergency Department (ED) with an alcohol-related admission.
 In an extension of the original work, he broadened the scope of the brief intervention to include a parent motivational intervention.
 He recently completed a study using this parent motivational approach, the Family Check-Up, with families who have teenage siblings in which one has been identified after an alcohol-related incident.
 He recently completed a study using both an individual adolescent motivational interview and the Family Check-up to address marijuana, sexual risk behavior, and school attendance in high school students who are truant from school.
 He also recently completed two prevention studies: One that modified the Family Check-Up for a protocol designed to prevent the onset of substance use in middle schoolers receiving mental health treatment while the other tested an alcohol prevention program with middle schoolers being treated in the ED for an injury.
 He is also involved in a 16 site alcohol screening study in pediatric Emergency Departments.

 With respect to combined treatments for depression, suicidality, and alcohol/drug use, he collaborated on a study of an integrated CBT protocol for adolescents with alcohol use disorders, MDD, and suicidality.
-He is now transporting this integrated protocol to the community and testing whether the protocol is effective when delivered by licensed mental health counselors in a community mental health clinic.
+A larger RCT with this population is nearing completion.
+He also transported this integrated protocol to the community to test whether the protocol is effective when delivered by licensed mental health counselors in a community mental health clinic.

 Adolescents with Major Depression and AUD: Community-based Integrated Treatment